daleao/sdv/WalkOfLife/README.md

     - **Cold Blood:**
         - Crit. power bonus caps at x3.
         - Additionally builds up to 50% cooldown reduction on dagger quick-stab attack.
+		- Cold blood builds faster if wielding a dagger.
     - Your cold blood masks your presence, allowing you to mount an **Ambuscade:** Become invisible and untargetable.
 Back stabs are deadly.
 		- Failing to assassinate an enemy will make them aware of your position, canceling the effect.
 - **Lv 5 - Rascal** - Slingshots deal up to 50% more damage from afar.
 60% chance to recover spent ammo.